Exploratory modeling, draft simulations, and notes from the field

 Exploration: Incentives and Compliance

-Testing Goodhart’s Law in Report Creation
+Observing Goodhart’s Law in Report Creation

 Method: Agent-Based Model (ABM) with OCEAN personality profiling.